Concert Bands Performance

 - Soloists should have weekly lessons with the band staff or private teacher.

 - If they are playing in a small ensemble, they should be rehearsing with their colleagues regularly.
-Staff will set up an ensemble-coaching schedule after the first week of January.
+An ensemble-coaching schedule has been posted in both band rooms and will begin on January 8th, 2019.
+A copy of this schedule will also be posted here.

 - Practice, practice, practice.